BonzaiThePenguin/WikiSort/README.md

 The multiplication has been proven to be correct for more than 17,179,869,184 elements, which should be adequate.
 Correctness is defined as (end == count) on the last merge step and enough precision to represent the ranges, as otherwise there would be an off-by-one error due to floating-point inaccuracies.
 Floats are only precise enough for up to 17 million elements.<br/>

-<b>This guarantees that the two ranges being merged will always have the same size to within one item, which makes it more efficient and allows for additional optimizations.</b> From there it was just a matter of implementing a standard merge using a fixed-size circular buffer, using insertion sort for sections that contain 16-31 values (16 * (1.0 <= scale < 2.0)), and adding the special cases.
+<b>This guarantees that the two ranges being merged will always have the same size to within one item, which makes it more efficient and allows for additional optimizations.</b> If you come up with a more efficient traversal, by all means add it to the spec!

-And by the time all that's added, you end up with something that is apparently faster than any of the other sorting algorithms I've tested on Github thus far, while also being stable and using constant memory.
-(Testing is performed with arrays from zero to millions of elements, in increments of 2500, and in various configurations.)

 <b>This code is public domain, so feel free to use it or contribute in any way you like.</b> Cleaner code, ports, optimizations, more-intelligent special cases, benchmarks on real-world data, it's all welcome.

 And, just in case you're completely new to this, type this in the Terminal to compile and run:

-    gcc -o bzSort.x bzSort.c
+    gcc -o wikisort.x wikisort.c
-    ./bzSort.x
+    ./wikisort.x